Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 I have discovered that when we entrust ourselves to God’s loving will, we put ourselves in the best possible position to receive a miracle.

 God is not stingy.
 He is not weak.
 He is not wishy-washy about fulfilling his promises.
 Rather, he paid a tremendous price to procure our healing and is predisposed to bless us beyond our wildest dreams.
 He delights in those who fully trust in him.
 When we surrender ourselves to God, our ability to hear what the Holy Spirit whispers in our ears is greatly enhanced.
-When we discern his “rhema” will in a given situation, we have strong confidence.
+When we discern his “rhema” will in a given situation, we will have strong confidence.

 So faith comes from hearing, and hearing through the word of Christ.
 Romans 10:17 (ESV)

 I remember years ago when I was facing surgery for cancer, I did exactly what I laid out above.
 I told the Lord that whether I lived or died, I belonged to him.
 (Philippians 1:20-23) I asked him to glorify himself through me.
 After praying that, I clearly heard God speak to me as I read the Bible that he was going to heal me.
 I had no difficulty believing without doubt that this was his revealed will from then on, and that is exactly what happened.
-At the time of this writing I have been cancer free for 15 years.
+At the time of this writing I have been cancer free for 17 years.
 Thank you, Lord!

 When the “rhema” spoken word matches the “logos” written word, our faith will be unbreakable.
 Faith is open to hear whatever God may speak to us, because we are not afraid of him or what he may tell us.